SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/seamless-view.md

 menu_order: 300
 ---

-Below, you will see a sequence diagram showing the sequence of a Swedbank Pay checkout integration using the Seamless view solution.
+Below, you will see a sequence diagram of a Seamless view integration.

 {% include alert.html type="informative" icon="info" body="
 Note that in this diagram, the Payer refers to the merchant front-end